ianallannz/vote/about.md

 title: About
 ---

-## Why me?
+## Heart on sleeve, head screwed on

+> We should vote for values eh?
+Because, try as we might, you just don't know every decision we're asked to make.

+**If you can see how the values in my story can take us in the right direction, please give one of your votes to me, Ian Allan.**

+### Enthusiasm with lived experience

+At 48, I bring the right balance of enthusiasm and lived experience.

+With a storied professional career, I now sit between three young children (10, 7, and 2) and elderly parents.

+My decision-making is for our rangatahi, to give peace-of-mind to our elderly.

+### Compassion, sacrifice, hard work

+Born and raised here by proud parents Derek and Moira-Jean, I'm rooted in compassion, sacrifice, and hard work.

+If watching how my dad ran J.S.
+Allan's didn't instil it, maybe it was us doing things that needed doing for others; from stocking 'copters in Bola, stacking wood, reflecting in church, to fixing over replacing.

 ### Heart on sleeve, head screwed on

-**At 48, I have the ideal balance of enthusiasm and lived experience.**

-I sit between three young children (10, 7, and 2) and elderly parents.
-My decision-making is for our rangatahi, giving peace-of-mind to our elderly.

-A place where richness comes from local pride, time outdoors, helping each other, and energising work in useful industries.
-An insulated place that’s worth staying in and returning to.

-Born and raised here by proud parents Derek and Moira-Jean, I'm rooted in compassion, sacrifice, and hard work.
 My early working years were alongside teachers, shaping my politics for fairness, care, and high expectations.

 Then a long intense private-sector career developed, solving hard problems in tough corners of the world with loyalty, strategic thinking, and commercial acumen.